calyssaherrera/r-socialsci/_extras/guide.md

 preferred over =.
 Assignment ranks higher in operator precedence than =.
 If you wish to perform variable assignment inside a function, <- is the only option.

+* Caution on reading the assignment arrow (<-), this operator consists of a symbol that resembles the "less than" comparison operator (<) and the subtraction symbol (-).
+As a good coding practice to reduce ambiguity between the logical statment, "x is less than negative 5", and the assignment of 5 to x, we use spaces.
+For instance, the logical expression is written as "x < -5" and for the assignment we write "x <- 5".

 * When going over the section on assignments, make sure to pause for at least 30 seconds when asking "What do you think is the current content of the object `area_acres`?
 123.5 or 6.175?".
 For learners with no programming experience,